Salvadel/soc-homelab-environment/architecture/architecture-overview.md

 **Why Slack for analyst notifications:**
 Slack is free, widely used in real SOC and IT environments, and has native integration with Shuffle.
 Using Slack for alert notifications mirrors how many real SOC teams handle analyst alerting and mirrors a tool the analyst would already be familiar with in a professional environment.

+**Why VirusTotal and AbuseIPDB for IOC enrichment:**
+Automatically querying threat intelligence sources during alert triage adds critical context that helps an analyst determine whether an alert is a genuine threat or a false positive.
+VirusTotal provides file hash, URL, and IP reputation data aggregated from dozens of antivirus engines and threat feeds.
+AbuseIPDB provides IP reputation data specifically focused on reported malicious activity.
+Both offer free API tiers sufficient for homelab usage and are widely used in real SOC environments as first-line enrichment sources.

 ## Known Limitations